 Information submitted with the review suggests that there is sufficient water supply capacity available for the proposed project.
-Looping of an existing 8 inch line along Mill Road will be required.

 Solid Waste

 How much solid waste will be generated by the project?
 Where will this waste be disposed?

 Information submitted with the review 715 tons of solid waste per year and the waste will be disposed of in Fulton County.